 Personal pronouns refer to people with one exception: it.
 The third person pronoun it although included in personal pronouns does not refer to a person; it usually refers to an animal or a thing.
 Personal pronouns are best explained by the table that follows.

-Personal pronouns have number, person, and gender.
-The Personal Pronoun must be of the same number, gender, and person as the noun for which it represents.
+What is shown in the table above is that personal pronouns have person, number, gender and case.
+The personal pronoun must be of the same number, gender, person, and in the same case as the noun for which it represents.

 Personal pronouns have three grammatical persons: first-person (singular: I, me / plural: we, us); second-person (singular: you / plural: you) or third-person: (singular: she, her, he, him, it / plural: they, them).